0mWindyBug/KeystrokeSniffer/README.md

 under 'log.h' you can configure the path to the log file where KeystrokeSniffer will write recorded keystrokes

 # Keystroke processing for PS/2 keyboards
-whenever a key is pressed or released , an interrupt (IRQ1) is generated and handled by an ISR implemented by the i8042prt.sys driver. the ISR is responsible to read the scancode and queue a DPC which in turn will invoke the KeyboardClassServiceCallback, implemented by the KeyboardClass driver. simultaneously , the raw input thread (hosted by csrss.exe and implemented as part of win32k.sys) routinely sends read IRPs to the KeyboardClass driver , those IRPs are pended . the service callback , which is invoked as a response to  a key press or release , is responsible to trigger the completion processing of the pending IRP.
+whenever a key is pressed or released , an interrupt (IRQ1) is generated and handled by an ISR implemented in the i8042prt.sys driver. the ISR is responsible to read the scancode and queue a DPC which in turn will invoke the KeyboardClassServiceCallback, implemented by the KeyboardClass driver. simultaneously , the raw input thread (hosted by csrss.exe and implemented as part of win32k.sys) routinely sends read IRPs to the KeyboardClass driver , those IRPs are pended . the service callback , which is invoked as a response to  a key press or release , is responsible to trigger the completion processing of the pending IRP.